erikfriesen/sphinx-theme/README.md

 **boundless_learning** - This theme is shared and used by many tutorials and workshops.

+**boundless_product** - This theme is to be used by Boundless products, namely Suite, Desktop, and Exchange.
+There is a variable ("product") in the code to toggle between the three options.

 To use these themes, pull this repository in as a submodule to your desired Sphinx project, and build with a custom theme parameter.